The immune response to foreign antigens consists of

 Natural killer (NK) cells are another population of effector cells with tumoricidal activity.
 In contrast to CTLs, NK cells lack the receptor for antigen detection but can still recognize normal cells infected with viruses or tumor cells.
 Their tumoricidal activity is termed natural because it is not induced by a specific antigen.
 The mechanism by which NK cells discriminate between normal and abnormal cells is under study.
 Evidence suggests that class I MHC molecules on the surface of normal cells inhibit NK cells and prevent lysis.
 Thus, the decreased level of class I molecule expression characteristic of many tumor cells may allow activation of NK cells and subsequent tumor lysis.

 Natural killer T (NKT) cells are specialized CD1d-restricted T cells that recognize lipid antigens.
+CD1d is a member of the CD1 (cluster of differentiation 1) group of glycoproteins on the surface of human antigen-presenting cells.
 Following stimulation, NKT cells lead to activation of both innate and adaptive immune cells in the tumor microenvironment.
 NKT cells are innate-like T cells that quickly respond to antigenic stimulation and rapidly produce large amounts of cytokines and chemokines.

 Macrophages can kill specific tumor cells when activated by a combination of factors, including lymphokines (soluble factors produced by T cells) and interferon.
 They are less effective than T-cell–mediated cytotoxic mechanisms.
 Under certain circumstances, macrophages may present TAAs to T cells and stimulate tumor-specific immune response.
 There are 2 polarized states of tumor-associated macrophages (TAM):